All Episodes

 You don't want to live in a country that does that to people, I don't think.

-I mean So only Trump can save him.
+I mean, so only Trump can save him.

-Is that kind of where we are?
+Is that kind of where we are, do you think?

 tim burchett